LibreQoE/LibreQoS/README.md

 * Not dual stack, clients can only be shaped by IPv4 address for now in v0.9.
 Once IPv6 support is added to <a href="https://github.com/xdp-project/xdp-cpumap-tc">XDP-CPUMAP-TC</a> we can then shape IPv6 as well.
 * XDP's cpumap-redirect achieves higher throughput on a server with direct access to the NIC (XDP offloading possible) vs as a VM with bridges (generic XDP).
 * Working on stats feature
-## Requirements
-* v0.9: Requires kernel version 5.9 or above for physical servers, and kernel version 5.14 or above for VM.
-* v0.8: Requires kernel version 5.1 or above.

-# General Requirements
+# Requirements
 * VM or physical server.
 Physical server will perform better and better utilize all CPU cores.
 * One management network interface, completely seperate from the traffic shaping interfaces.
 * NIC supporting two interfaces for traffic shaping.
 Recommendations:
   * <a href="https://store.mellanox.com/products/nvidia-mcx4121a-xcat-connectx-4-lx-en-adapter-card-10gbe-dual-port-sfp28-pcie3-0-x8-rohs-r6.html">NVIDIA ConnectX-4 MCX4121A-XCAT</a>
   * <a href="https://www.fs.com/products/75600.html">Intel X710</a>
 * Ubuntu Server recommended.
 Ubuntu Desktop is not recommended as it uses NetworkManager instead of Netplan.
+* v0.9: Requires kernel version 5.9 or above for physical servers, and kernel version 5.14 or above for VM.
+* v0.8: Requires kernel version 5.1 or above.
 * Python 3, PIP, and some modules (listed in respective guides).
 * Choose a CPU with solid <a href="https://www.cpubenchmark.net/singleThread.html">single-thread performance</a> within your budget.
 Generally speaking any new CPU above $200 can probably handle shaping up to 2Gbps.